larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 ## Exercise 2

-In this exercise, we will work with the list of genes identified as differentially expressed in the study by [Kjaer et al.](https://doi.org/10.1093/brain/awz265).
-The results table can be downloaded [here]().
+In this exercise, we will work with the list of genes identified as differentially expressed in the study by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
+We recommend using Excel or a similar program to open the file, which you can download from [here]().

 ### 2.1 Multiple proteins query